HealthDataInsight/way_of_working-for-hdi/README.md

 ## Code of Conduct

-Everyone interacting in the way_of_working-for-hdi project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/HealthDataInsight/way_of_working-for-hdi/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Hdi::WayOfWorking project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/HealthDataInsight/hdi-way_of_working/blob/main/CODE_OF_CONDUCT.md).